-- Emerging technologies will be examined for educational benefit and the potential risks assessed before use in school is allowed. - Children will not use personal mobile phones and associated cameras during lessons or formal school time.
-The sending of abusive or inappropriate text messages is forbidden.
-Any personal mobiles (Year 6 only) will be collected and kept within the office during school hours. - Games machines including the Sony Playstation, Microsoft Xbox and others which have Internet access which may not include filtering will be strictly monitored.
-Care will be taken with their use within the school. - Staff will use a school phone where contact with pupils is required.
+- Emerging technologies will be examined for educational benefit and the potential risks assessed before use in school is allowed. - Children will not be permitted to bring to school a personal mobile phone (or wearable technologies such as a Smartwatch). - Games machines including the Sony Playstation, Microsoft Xbox and others which have Internet access which may not include filtering will be strictly monitored.
+Care will be taken with their use within the school.